- Making requests

 Right To Know will guide you through each step of the way, giving you just enough information at just the right time.
 However if you're still keen to get your hands dirty, you'll want to check out information that relates to the jurisdiction you're making a request in:

-- For Federal Authorities, have a look at the Freedom of Information guidelines and fact sheets on the Information Commissioner's website.
+- For Federal Authorities, have a look at the Freedom of Information guidelines and fact sheets that agency staff see on the Information Commissioner's website.

 - For ACT Authorities, see the website for the Directorate in charge of Freedom of Information.